MrMikey59/Kindle-Book-List/README.md

 > **Note**: You will not lose the console or the script when you refresh.

-> **Note**: Using the TSV version solves the problem with title or authors using commas, but adds steps to convert it to a proper spreadsheet by importing it in =to Excel or Google Sheets.
+> **Note**: Using the TSV version solves the problem with title or authors using commas, but adds steps to convert it to a proper spreadsheet by importing it into Excel or Google Sheets.

 ### Change App Default for TSV File